Data and Statistics

 Data is the raw material from which information is produced.
 Data can be imported and analyzed in statistical software like SPSS, R, or NVivo to generate results that provide insight on just about anything, from how many birds live in a particular forest, to the average temperature of a city, to how many hours people spend watching TV.
 Analyzing data allows researchers to better understand situations, make informed guesses, test their ideas, and find answers to important questions.

 The Maps, Data and Government Information Centre (MaDGIC) serves as a central point of access to a wide range of data and statistics.
 We provide access to restricted microdata files as well as aggregate data, statistics, and census data made available for research and educational purposes.
-Use the menus below to explore these collections and contact the MaDGIC team for personalized support.
+Use the menus below to explore these collections and contact MaDGIC for personalized support.

 Microdata displays information for a single unit of observation such as an individual, a household or a business, for example individual responses to a survey about Internet usage.